 Join the conversation about how to best serve our Graduate Student populations and those that come to campus with them.
 We hope to have conversation surrounding best practices and programming for graduate students, international graduate students, non-gender conforming graduate students, parenting graduate students and their families, including spouse/partners and children.
 This year’s theme, “Creating a Home for our Graduate Student Populations”, takes into consideration all aspects affecting our graduate student’s life, including the effects of the political climate on admission to U.S. universities.
 Our day will open with a trend-focused talk by Rena Cheskis-Gold, CEO and Founder of Demographic Perspectives, LLC, a consulting firm focused on providing data and analysis for strategy, assessment, communications, and managing change within Higher Ed and Non-Profits.
-A tour of Harvard Housing graduate student housing and a short reception will end the day.
+A tour of Harvard University Housing, including units and common spaces, and a short reception will end the day.

 Whether you're an established professional or new to the field, you have something to share with our AGAPPS community.
 Reflect on current issues impacting our segment of Higher Ed and consider showcasing graduate student support/programs/initiatives that have been met with particular success on your campus.
 Sessions should be no longer than 60 minutes and include time for questions from the audience.